DFL Foundation: "Strich durch Vorurteile" campaign

-“International Weeks for the Elimination of Racial Discrimination”
+“International Weeks Against Racism”

-In 2023, the DFL Foundation, the DFL and the 36 professional clubs jointly supported the “International Weeks for the Elimination of Racial Discrimination” (20.03.-02.04.2023), which are coordinated in Germany by the Foundation against Racism.
-The STOP RACISM message was present on the official match ball, ball steles, run-in shirts, captain's armbands, digital communication channels and TV broadcasts around the 26th match day of the Bundesliga and 2.
-Bundesliga as well as during the campaign weeks.
+The Bundesliga Foundation supports the International Weeks Against Racism together with the Bundesliga and the clubs of the Bundesliga and Bundesliga 2.
+The campaign takes place annually in March and is coordinated in Germany by the Foundation Against Racism.
+Since 2023, action matchdays and communication campaigns have been organised around selected Bundesliga and Bundesliga 2 fixtures to take a stand against racism, hate and discrimination, while promoting diversity, respect and social cohesion.

-In 2024, the DFL, DFL Foundation and the 36 professional clubs in the Bundesliga and 2.
-Bundesliga once again supported the "International Weeks for the Elimination of Racial Discrimination" (11-24 March 2024).
-As part of the campaign weeks, the 26th matchday was held under the motto “TOGETHER!
-STOP HATE.
-BE A TEAM.”.
-The aim was to send out a joint message against discrimination and for social cohesion.
-The message was present in a variety of ways in the stadiums, digital communication channels and TV broadcasts.
+Under the slogans “STOP RACISM” (2023) and “TOGETHER!
+Stop Hate.
+Be a Team.” (since 2024), the campaign messages have been displayed on official match balls, captain’s armbands, player walkout shirts, LED advertising boards and other stadium media.
+In addition, the messages have been communicated through digital channels, television broadcasts, as well as accompanying educational and dialogue-based initiatives.
+As part of the TOGETHER!
+Action Weeks, clubs and partner organisations engage in a wide range of activities aimed at fostering a respectful and discrimination-free society.

 Capital resources and use

-The DFL Foundation is supported by the DFL Deutsche Fußball Liga e.
+The Bundesliga Foundation is supported by the Bundesliga e.
 V. and the Deutscher Fußball-Bund e.
 V. (German Football Association).
-The two associations were responsible for the largest donations to the DFL Foundation in 2022/23.
-Since its establishment in November 2008, the DFL Foundation hasused €41.8 million to support young people.
+The two associations were responsible for the largest donations to the Bundesliga Foundation in 2022/23.
+Since its establishment in November 2008, the Bundesliga Foundation hasused €41.8 million to support young people.

 Projects

-The DFL Foundation initiates their own programmes and promotes third-party projects.
+The Bundesliga Foundation initiates their own programmes and promotes third-party projects.
 They make a distinction here between their flagship projects and funding projects.